EzraMoosa/indoorplants-tailwindcss/README.md

 ### 1. **Home Section**
    - A welcoming section with a hero image or banner.
-   - Call-to-action buttons and a short description about the site.
+   - Few buttons and a short description about the site.

 ### 2. **About Us Section**
    - Learn about the story and mission of the website or business.